Anaminus/rbxmk/README.md

 Files have particular formats.
 Several formats are supported for either inputs, outputs, or both.
-The format of a file can usually be determined automatically.
-For example, by the file extension.
-The format of a file referred to by a node may also be forced directly, with the `-format` flag.
+The format of a file can usually be determined automatically (e.g. the file extension).
+The format of a file referred to by a node may also be forced directly, with the `format` argument.

-When data is retrieved from a file, it is formatted in a generic way.
+When data is selected from a file, it is formatted in a generic way.
 There are three types of data:

 - **Instances**: These are the usual Roblox instances, consisting of a ClassName, a set of properties, and a list of child Instances.